Palashio/libra/README.md

 # Libra
-A machine learning API that makes training deep learning models as simple as a one-line function call.
+A machine learning API that makes training deep neural networks as simple as a one-line function call.

 Fitting a model to a feed-forward neural network to any dataset is as simple as this: